-The Women of Keele Educate (or W.O.K.E.) project aims to engage with and support all cis and trans women, and non-binary people; encouraging them to run for the paid student politics positions within the two unions (KeeleSU and the Keele Postgraduate Association, also known as KPA) – both of which are very heavily male dominated.
+The Women of Keele Educate (or W.O.K.E.) project aims to engage with and support all cis and trans women, and non-binary people.

 The First Year

-In our first year we have run a series of evening public talks which started in October 2018 and occurred every two weeks during term-time on Thursday evenings at 6 p.m.
-(18:00).
+In our first year we ran a series of evening public talks which started in October 2018 and occurred regularly during term-time.

 W.O.K.E. continues to welcome guest writers for our website, and you can get in contact at any point in the year.